December 14, 2020

 Dan Kaiser, Staff Engineer, Building and Life Safety Technologies

-UL recently released the 8th edition of the Standard for Smoke Alarms, UL 217 and the 7th edition of the Standard for Smoke Detectors, UL 268.
-These standards include many changes from the previous editions, most notably the addition of three new fire tests.
+The 8th edition of the Standard for Smoke Alarms, UL 217 and the 7th edition of the Standard for Smoke Detectors, UL 268 include many changes from the previous editions, most notably the addition of three new fire tests.
 There are two polyurethane foam fire tests (smoldering and flaming), and a new cooking nuisance alarm test that have been added to the Standards.

 The new fire tests are a culmination of effort from industry, the UL 217 Standard Technical Panel (STP), UL Research and reflect UL’s commitment for the betterment of safety through science.